 Are you a paper and pen person, or do you prefer to let technology give you a helping hand when it comes to organising your daily tasks and scheduling?
 I have to admit that I tend to lean more towards the former, but recently I've been experimenting with and trialling a few different time-saving phone and desktop apps.

 Today I'm sharing 10 of the best apps (all free and available on the iTunes store) that are designed to help you be more productive and get more organised.
-Choosing an app that will work best for you really comes down to experimenting with what works best for you and your particular needs and situation.
-But you never know, one of these could be a total game changer in terms of how you approach your daily tasks!
+Choosing an app that will work best for you, your particular needs and situation really comes down to experimenting.
+But you never know, one of these apps could be a total game changer in terms of how you approach your daily tasks!
 Let's take an app tour, shall we?

 1. Google Calendar

 This app is essentially a way to save information found on the web in one convenient location.
 You can then access that information on any device.
-I've recently been using this to save interesting articles I come across rather than emailing links to myself, so I can read it all at my own leisure.
-Pocket allows you to tag items and sort them into categories that are alll saved in the one easy location.
+I've recently been using this to save interesting articles I come across rather than emailing links to myself, so I can read them at my leisure.
+Pocket allows you to tag items and sort them into categories that are all saved in one easy location.
 So handy!

 If you tend to be forgetful, then 24me could be the app for you.
 This handy program auto-generates daily tasks and reminders so you never forget an important task or miss an event.
 Like other apps, 24me combines your calendar, to-do lists and notes in the one place.
 It can even sync with other apps like Facebook to send messages to your friends on their birthday!
 It has a simple-to-use design and colours.
 (Read more about it here).